mpenning/example-flask-ldap/README.rst

 ------------------

 Go to ldapflask/__init__.py and customize settings for your environment.
-You probably also need to change ldapflask/auth/views.py and make the LDAP path reflect your specific environment.
+You probably also need to change try_login() in ldapflask/auth/models.py and make the LDAP path reflect your specific environment.